Undergraduate Policies and Procedures

 Appeal of Suspension

-Factors considered by Student and Academic Affairs when reviewing requests for an override may include (but are not limited to) the following:
+Factors considered by the Office of Student and Academic Affairs when reviewing exception requests to the academic suspension policy may include (but are not limited to) the following:

 - Documented reasons for student’s unsatisfactory performance (e.g., illness, unforeseen personal circumstances) and evidence of positive changes.